cnlohr/brokeredupdateandsync/README.md

 Mechanism to do something similar to a VRCPickup, but much, much faster and able to easily handle 1,000+ objects per map and still hit 100+ FPS.
-Note that unlike normal object sync, if you want complicated physics interaction this isn't quite as good.
-But for basic object motion this is a fast option.
+Note that unlike normal object sync, it does not fast sync objects that are inactive and then collided with.
+But for basic object position control, kinematic or otherwise, this is a fast and reliable option.

 1. Add the BrokeredUpdateManager object to your scene, it doesn't matter where.
 2. Note: You must use exactly `BrokeredUpdateManager` name for the manager object.